 Functional Genetics of the Oxidative Phosphorilation System (GENOPHOS)

-Our laboratory researches the mammalian mitochondrial electron transport chain (MtETC) and H+-ATP synthase, which together constitute the oxidative phosphorylation (OXPHOS) system.
+Our laboratory researches the mammalian mitochondrial electron transport chain (MtETC) and H+-ATP synthase, which together constitute the oxidative phosphorylation (OXPHOS) system and is centered in understanding the role of mitochondria as major integrator of the cellular metabolism.

-Currently very little is known about why, where and how impaired function of the OXPHOS system manifests in disease.
-One reason for this is that there are major deficiencies in the established models of the organization of the electron transport chain.
-Thus the main lesson from research to date into human OXPHOS diseases is that our basic understanding is far from complete.
-In order to fill this gap, we are implementing high-throughput strategies to catalogue the set of the genes whose products participate in the biogenesis and regulation of the OXPHOS system (which we call the OXPHOME).
+We are implementing high-throughput strategies to catalogue the set of the genes whose products participate in the biogenesis and regulation of the OXPHOS system (which we call the OXPHOME).
 We are also determining the factors that regulate the structural organization of the electron transport chain and the role that this superstructural organization plays in the production of reactive oxygen species (ROS).
-This area is linked to our interest in the role of ROS as mitochondrial second messengers and to our aim to deconstruct, in cellular models, the mammalian OXPHOS system into its functional components (electron transport, proton pumping and ATP synthesis).
+This area is linked to our interest in the role of ROS as mitochondrial second messengers and to our aim to deconstruct the mammalian OXPHOS system into its functional components (electron transport, proton pumping and ATP synthesis).
 With the knowledge that we are acquiring, we aim to identify and modulate molecular targets and regulatory pathways to protect the cardiovascular system against disease by increasing its robustness and its regenerative capacity.